kywx/airgradient-grafana/README.md

 - line 61: your bucket name

 3. (Optional) Change lines 62-65
-- line 62: The name of the point variable.
-If you change this, you may need to update other components in this tutorial
+- line 62: The name of the point variable
 - line 63: how often the AirGradient will send data to InfluxDB(in minutes)
 - line 64: Set false if you don't want the data to be sent to InfluxDB
 - line 65: Set false if you don't want your air quality data to be sent to AirGradient's API